numbworks/NW.WIDJobs/docs/Documentation-NW.WIDJobs (new).md

 |`Mandatory`|`RunId`||
 |`Mandatory`|`PageNumber`||

-## GetJobPage: the JobPosting object
+## GetJobPage - The JobPosting object

 The following fields will be extracted from the response: